Sima de los Huesos hominins: Cranial vault

-The Sima de los Huesos material comprises 17 skulls.
-Compared to Neanderthals, the occipital bone (back of the skull) is less curved, and lacks the characteristic occipital bun.
-Like in modern humans and Neanderthals, and unlike in H. erectus, the opisthocranion (the farthest-back point on the skull) is above the superior nuchal line.
-The opisthocranion lies at the peak of a flat or slightly convex, semicircular area which extends down to the inion; the area is dotted with circular pits ("cratered") that became smaller and more dense with age.
-This area in Neanderthals is characteristically sunken (suprainiac fossa) and smaller; it is a variable trait among Middle Pleistocene specimens.
-Below this area is a weak occipital torus (a horizontal bulge of bone projecting off the occipital bone) — much weaker than in Neanderthals.
-The torus is most noticeable near the center of the occipital bone and terminates before reaching the asterion (where the occipital bone connects with the parietal and temporal bones).
-A similar occipital morphology is exhibited in the Swanscombe Skull, but its torus extends farther like in Neanderthals.
+The Sima de los Huesos material includes 17 skulls.
+Compared to Neanderthals, the occipital bone (back of the skull) is less curved and lacks the characteristic occipital bun.
+Like modern humans and Neanderthals (and unlike H. erectus), the opisthocranion (the farthest-back point of the skull) is above the superior nuchal line.
+The opisthocranion is at the peak of a flat, or slightly convex, semicircular area which extends down to the inion; the area is dotted with circular pits (cratered) that became smaller and more dense with age.
+In Neanderthals, this area is characteristically sunken and smaller; it is a variable trait in Middle Pleistocene specimens.
+Below this area is an occipital torus (a horizontal bulge of bone projecting from the occipital bone), much weaker than in Neanderthals.
+The torus is most noticeable near the center of the occipital bone, and terminates before reaching the asterion (where the occipital bone connects with the parietal and temporal bones).
+The Swanscombe Skull has a similar occipital morphology, but its torus extends farther (like Neanderthals).

-When the skull is viewed from the back, the sidewalls run parallel to each other and form a shallow sagittal keel running along the midline of the skull ("house-like" or "en maison" contour) like other European Middle Pleistocene specimens.
-In contrast, the contour of H. erectus converges more strongly at the top ("tent-like"), and in Neanderthals it is rounded ("bomb-like" or "en bombe").
-Like in Neanderthals but unlike in many Middle Pleistocene specimens, the supraorbital torus (the brow ridge) is double-arched instead of forming a single, straight bar.
+When the skull is viewed from the back, its sidewalls are parallel and form a shallow sagittal keel running along the midline of the skull (a house-like contour) like other European Middle Pleistocene specimens.
+The contour of H. erectus converges more strongly at the top (tent-like), and in Neanderthals it is rounded (bomb-like).
+Like Neanderthals but unlike many Middle Pleistocene specimens, the brow ridge (supraorbital torus) is double-arched instead of a single, straight bar.
 The arches are not divided, but some specimens have a depression on the glabella (between the brows).
 When viewed from the top, the skull projects farthest around the glabella.

 Brain

-The average brain volume for the 15 Sima de los Huesos skulls for which the metric is calculable is 1241 cc, ranging from 1057–1436 cc.
-The average is comparable to other Middle Pleistocene non-erectus specimens which are known to range from 1165–1325 cc, and on the lower end of the range of variation for Neanderthals which are known to range from 1172–1740 cc.
+The average brain volume for the 15 Sima de los Huesos skulls for which a metric is calculable is 1241 cc, ranging from 1057 to 1436 cc.
+The average is comparable to other Middle Pleistocene non-erectus specimens, which are known to range from 1165 to 1325 cc, and on the lower end of the range for Neanderthals, which are known to range from 1172 to 1740 cc.

 Like other archaic humans, the parietal lobe was proportionally smaller than in modern humans.
 Compared to Neanderthals, the Sima de los Huesos brain was generally broader (especially towards the back, though this probably does not relate to function).
-The encephalic rostrum (the frontmost part of the corpus callosum) was more expanded than in H. erectus but thinner and narrower than Neanderthals.
-In Neanderthals and modern humans, typically the left hemisphere is bigger than the right, related to an expanded Broca's area associated with language acquisition; in the Sima de los Huesos hominins, brain asymmetry is variable.
-Like in Neanderthals, the temporal lobe (associated with visual and olfactory memory) is narrow.
-The occipital lobe (the visual cortex) is more expanded than in modern humans but much smaller than in Neanderthals.
+The encephalic rostrum (the front of the corpus callosum) was more expanded than in H. erectus, but thinner and narrower than in Neanderthals.
+The left hemisphere is typically bigger than the right in Neanderthals and modern humans, related to an expanded Broca's area associated with language acquisition; in the Sima de los Huesos hominins, brain asymmetry is variable.
+Like Neanderthals, the temporal lobe (associated with visual and olfactory memory) is narrow.
+The occipital lobe (the visual cortex) is larger than in modern humans but much smaller than Neanderthals.